 Section 5, DFDL Schema Component Model describes the components that makes up a DFDL schema, and the subset of XML Schema that is used to express them.

-Sections 6, DFDL Syntax Basics and 7, Syntax of DFDL Annotation Elements - describe the syntactic structure of DFDL annotations and introduces the purposes of the various annotations.
+Sections 6, DFDL Syntax Basics and 7, Syntax of DFDL Annotation Elements - describes the syntactic structure of DFDL annotations and introduces the purposes of the various annotations.

 Section 8, Property Scoping and DFDL Schema Checking describes the way DFDL annotations that provide format properties are combined across the parts of the DFDL schema, and also describes static checking that is done on the DFDL schema.